parchlinuxB/namban/README.md

 1. python > 3.10
 2. Gtk > 4.10
 3. PyGObject
+4. A glass of milk for mental peace

 ## To Do
 - [ ] Make a Icon! (are you good at drawing? help please) HUSS, are you seeing this? when you want do it mother fucker !